 The Mule Blanche estate is located on a glacio-fluvial plain with clay-chalk soil; vines here have an average age of some 50 years.

 50% Marsanne, 50% Roussanne (as distinct from the 100% Marsanne Les Jalets).
 Hand-picked grapes are whole-bunch pressed, following which the must settles for 2 days before being racked.
-The wine is then oak fermented and aged for 9-10 months in French oak barrels.
+The wine is then oak fermented and aged for 9-10 months (55% French oak of which 5% is new, 25% small concrete eggs, and 20% stainless steel tank).
 Traditional ageing provides freshness in the mouth with a range of complex aromas.
+Malolactic fermentation is blocked and there is no battonage.

-Aromatic nose of white flowers, hawthorn and acacia, with a delicate woody final note.
-Supple and well-rounded with an harmonious fresh finish.
+The Mule Blanche has an aromatic nose of white flowers, hawthorn and acacia, with a delicate woody final note.
+It is supple and well-rounded with an harmonious fresh finish.